jansierakowski/jansierakowski/README.md

 Hi, I am Jan and I am a graduate of automation and robotics and a former member of the Formula Student Team.
-I'am from Poland, living in Bialystok and currently looking for job in the field of .NET web technology.
+I'am from Poland, living in Bialystok and currently looking for job in the field of .NET Web technology.

 - 👋 Hi, I’m @jansierakowski
 - 👀 I’m interested in .NET and web technology, WPF, uC, robotics